» Learn about Home Electrical Wiring: Guide to Residential Electrical Wiring

 My Personal Perspective on Electrical Wholesale Supply Companies

 In tough economic times we are all need to be careful with our resources, however to choose success for not only yourself but the people you do business with makes a big difference to me.
 From a contractor's perspective it is difficult doing business with any material supplier who does not make good use of the technology tools that are available, not only at the local supply house but on the corporate side as well.
 Now I will admit that I am a little more techno-savy then your average contractor, but I sincerely feel that those who choose not to learn about and use today's technology will suffer in the duration, and the same goes for corporate wholesale suppliers.
 I have witnessed firsthand large companies who choose not to advance with technology, and some who make wrong decisions because of a lack of understanding, and this is a disservice not only to themselves but to their clients as well.
 Having a well throughout system that enables account holders to access their account online to the point of seamlessly accessing their past purchasing transactions and downloading this information into their Contractor Billing Software is just one example.
 Being able to place orders online is another, and this is all possible, the technology is already in place and ready to implement.

 So what's the problem?
 I would answer Money and the Right People.
 Decisions are being made through out the industry that will either make or break the future of any company.
 The business for a particular industry such as electrical will always be in demand, but those who make the right choices will be the leaders.

-Seek and Ye Shall Find a Good Electrical Supply House
+Finding a Good Electrical Supply House

 Wholesale Supply Houses can be found in your area, and many will allow DIY ers to purchase from them.
 If you are planning a major remodel project you may want to apply for an account and possibly receive a discount on your materials.